The Time Traveler's Wife (film): Production

 The film rights for Audrey Niffenegger's 2003 novel The Time Traveler's Wife were optioned by Jennifer Aniston and Brad Pitt's production company Plan B Entertainment, in association with New Line Cinema, before the work was even published.
 Niffenegger stated in an interview that as she was writing the book, she had thoughts of how a film version of the book would appear.
 When asked about the prospect of her novel being turned into a film, Niffenegger said, "I've got my little movie that runs in my head.
 And I'm kind of afraid that will be changed or wiped out by what somebody else might do with it.
-And it is sort of thrilling and creepy, because now the characters have an existence apart from me."
+And it is sort of thrilling and creepy because now the characters have an existence apart from me."

-In September 2003, the studio hired screenwriter Jeremy Leven to write an adapted screenplay of the novel.
+In September 2003, New Line Cinema hired screenwriter Jeremy Leven to write an adapted screenplay of the novel.
 Directors Steven Spielberg and David Fincher briefly expressed interest in the project, though no negotiations took place.
-In March 2005, director Gus Van Sant entered negotiations with the studio to helm the project.
+In March 2005, director Gus Van Sant entered negotiations with New Line Cinema to helm the project.
 The negotiations did not hold, and in November 2006, director Robert Schwentke was instead hired to take over the project.

-In January 2007, New Line hired screenwriter Bruce Joel Rubin to rewrite Leven's script.
+In January 2007, New Line Cinema hired screenwriter Bruce Joel Rubin to rewrite Leven's script.
 Eric Bana and Rachel McAdams were cast in April 2007.
 Filming began in Toronto on September 10, 2007.
 It was also shot in Hamilton, Ontario.
 The film was originally planned for a fall 2008 release, but it was postponed with no official explanation from the studio.
 When asked about the delay, McAdams said, "We wound up doing a reshoot, and Eric was the holdup … He had to shave his head for a different role, for Star Trek, I think … We did an additional scene in the meadow, so we were also waiting on the meadow to look the way it did [the first time we shot].
 So we were waiting on the seasons.
-Basically we were waiting on nature and Eric's hair."
+Basically, we were waiting on nature and Eric's hair."
 The film was released by Warner Bros. on August 14, 2009.